getporter/porter/docs/content/custom-dockerfile.md

 dockerfile: template.Dockerfile
 ```

-It is your responsibility to provide a suitable base image, for example one that has root ssl certificates installed and defines the nonroot user with uid 65532.
+It is your responsibility to provide a suitable base image, for example one that has root ssl certificates installed.
 *You must use a base image that is debian-based, such as `debian` or `ubuntu` with apt installed.*
 Mixins assume that apt is available to install packages.